-When gay men access the health-care system, they frequently encounter stigma, inaccurate stereotypes and misinformation on the part of health-care providers.
-Over their lifetime, the relationship between gay men and the health-care system becomes a hurdle many would rather avoid, even when it has a negative impact on their health.
+When gay men access the healthcare system, they frequently encounter stigma, stereotypes, and misinformation on the part of healthcare providers.
+Over their lifetime, the healthcare system can become a hurdle gay men would rather avoid, even when this avoidance has a negative impact on their health.

-A critical failure is that medical training includes very little about sexual minority health.
-This lack of training means it is unlikely that the majority of doctors and nurses have the comfort level and skills to inquire about patients’ sexual orientation or are aware of the multiple health challenges faced by gay men.
-At the same time, a large percentage of gay men choose not to disclose their sexual orientation to their health-care provider.
-As a result, only common health conditions are addressed, while mental health, sexual health, HIV infection, and other health issues relevant to gay men are overlooked.
+A critical failure is that medical training includes very little about gay men’s health.
+This lack of training means it is unlikely the majority of doctors and nurses have the comfort level and skills to inquire about patients’ sexual orientation or are aware of the multiple health challenges faced by gay men.
+In fact, a large percentage of gay men choose not to disclose their sexual orientation to their healthcare provider.
+As a result, specific mental health, sexual health, and other health issues relevant to gay men are overlooked.

-Addressing the social determinants of health is key to helping gay men engage in their own health care, and helping health-care providers become more attuned to the unique life challenges gay men face.
+Addressing the social determinants of health is key to helping gay men engage in their own healthcare and helping care providers become more attuned to the unique experiences or challenges gay men face.

 “We want to take a comprehensive view of gay men’s health.
 We want to understand how gay men interact with the healthcare system and address the factors that prevent them from receiving the care they deserve.”— Dr. Paul MacPherson, Inaugural Clinical Research Chair in Gay Men’s Health